Harris turns focus to Mexico on trip to address migration | WTOP

-While Lopez Obrador committed in a previous virtual meeting with Harris that the U.S. can “count on us” to help address the issue of irregular migration, the Mexican president has in the past blamed President Joe Biden for the increase in migration at the border.
-And he was chummy with his predecessor, President Donald Trump, despite Trump’s hardline polcies towards migrants.
+While López Obrador committed in a previous virtual meeting with Harris that the U.S. can “count on us” to help address the issue of irregular migration, the Mexican president has in the past blamed President Joe Biden for the increase in migration at the border.
+And he was chummy with his predecessor, President Donald Trump, despite Trump’s hardline policies toward migrants.

 Early last month, he also accused the U.S. of violating Mexico’s sovereignty for giving money to non-governmental organizations that were critical of his government.